This is a follow up to my last post, the history of my first online business.

 Don’t use a trademark in a domain name unless you have the rights or license to do so.

 I Should Have Started My Email List Right From the Start

 One of the biggest mistakes I ever made (and I made it twice!) was not starting an email list right away.

-E-junkie (affiliate link), the shopping cart that I use, has basic email capabilities, but only those who opt-in during the billing process can receive emails, and even then there are not that many features that come with it.
+E-junkie [Full Disclosure: As an affiliate, I receive compensation if you purchase through this link.], the shopping cart that I use, has basic email capabilities, but only those who opt-in during the billing process can receive emails, and even then there are not that many features that come with it.

 Just think, a year’s worth of customers and I had no great way to contact any of them.

 I had no way to tell them about the new audio guide that just came out, or that there was a coupon code that they could use or give to their friends during the holidays.